eheperson/django-docker/readme.md

     docker-compose -f docker-compose.prod.yml down -v
     docker-compose -f docker-compose.prod.yml up -d --build
     docker-compose -f docker-compose.prod.yml exec web python manage.py migrate --noinput

+Ensure the app is up and running at http://localhost:1337.

+Bring the containers down once done:

+    docker-compose -f docker-compose.prod.yml down -v

+## Settings for static files

+### Static files for development

+Since Gunicorn is an application server, it will not serve up static files.
+So, how should both static and media files be handled in this particular configuration?

+Update settings.py:

+    STATIC_URL = "/static/"
+    STATIC_ROOT = BASE_DIR / "staticfiles"

+Now, any request to http://localhost:8001/static/* will be served from the "staticfiles" directory.

+To test, first re-build the images and spin up the new containers per usual.
+Ensure static files are still being served correctly at http://localhost:8001/admin.

+localhost:8001 setting is in docker-compose.yml  file

+    docker-compose -f docker-compose.yml down -v
+    docker-compose -f docker-compose.yml up -d --build
+    docker-compose -f docker-compose.yml exec web python manage.py migrate --noinput